 - a.
 Recognise, prevent, treat and manage cognitive impairment - b.
 Collaborate with patients, carers and families to understand the patient and implement individualised strategies that minimise any anxiety or distress while they are receiving care

-Risks are minimised by undertaking strategies to recognise, prevent, treat and manage cognitive impairment
+How is the workforce supported to recognise, prevent, treat and manage cognitive impairment?